Social Behavior and Self-Management

 , by Buron and Curtis, this book also uses scales as a way of explaining social and emotional concepts to individuals who have difficulty understanding such information but have a relative strength in understanding systems.
 The 5-point scales can be used to increase communication between the person on the autism spectrum and their support person.
 The result?
 It can increase self-management skills and, once learned, it can serve as an excelled self-advocacy tool.
 Foreword by Shtephen Shore, EdD.

 MEET THE AUTHORS

-MS, taught in K-12 with students on the autism spectrum for 30+ years.
-She developed an Autism Spectrum Disorders Certificate program for educators at Hamline University in St. Paul, MN and has done volunteer work specific to autism in Trinidad, Tobago, Barbados, Tanzania and Ghana.
-In 2003, Kari received a Self-designed Bush Leadership Fellowship that allowed her to spend a year interviewing and working internationally with a number of scientists and researchers in the area of Social Cognition, Education and Autism with a focus on challenging behaviors.
+Kari Dunn Buron, MS, taught in K-12 with students on the autism spectrum for 30+ years.
+She developed an Autism Spectrum Disorder Certificate program for educators at Hamline University in St. Paul, MN and has done volunteer autism-specific work specific in Trinidad, Tobago, Barbados, Tanzania and Ghana.
+Kari received a Self-designed Bush Leadership Fellowship that allowed her to spend a year interviewing and working internationally with a number of scientists and researchers in the area of social cognition, education and autism with a focus on challenging behaviors.